3

 "We input everything into the spaceship's boating system from the moment we embark for FBB to the moment we return, right?"

-She thought that she’d just asked the obvious, but why was it so suffocating?
-She averted her eyes in discomfort, and Diode strongly spoke.
+Diode stared fixedly at Terra’s eyes.
+She thought that she’d just asked the obvious, but why was the response so suffocating?
+She averted her eyes in discomfort, then Diode spoke emphatically.

-“I can wait, but…”
+“I can, but…”

-Terra was quite troubled.
+Terra was rather troubled.

 Diode’s tone changed.
 “Terra-san.”